-In the event you should require spare parts, please order through your ESSE dealer.
-If your dealer is unable to supply the parts please contact ESSE directly via telephone (01282 813235) or our website, www.esse.com.
+In the event you should require spare parts, please order through your ESSE dealer or by contacting ESSE via our website, www.esse.com.

 Should you have cause for dissatisfaction with your cooker, you should contact your ESSE dealer, who will, in most instances, be able to offer you immediate assistance.
 You will be required to give the following details.